tiaghoalves/coo-homeless-api/README.md

 Maybe npm will need some permissions to install all packages, so run with `sudo` or other equivalent command depends on your OS.

 ### Start up enviroment
 A loopback project uses the `server/datasourcers.json` file to do the database connection and store other important configuration, see the docs [here](https://loopback.io/doc/en/lb2/Advanced-topics-data-sources.html).
 The datasource need to be configured with your own properties values.
-The current file you find here [here](https://github.com/tiaghoalves/coo-homeless-api/blob/master/server/datasources.json)
+The current file you find [here](https://github.com/tiaghoalves/coo-homeless-api/blob/master/server/datasources.json)

 As you can see, here we're using two ways to persist data between the server API and databases.
 Actually, there's a in memory database named `db`, which is a default option to store models and things that doesnt need to be in database.
 You may not change that to do alteration in the src.